wingardchris/my_website/content/en/blog/climate _change_policy_action.md

 culpable for our planet\'s changing climate.
 In the face of this reality, many nations have developed solutions the United States government may consider "drastic" to cope with these changes.
-The American Federal government has remained reluctant to join the international community in their efforts to mitigate fossil fuel emissions.
+The American federal government has remained reluctant to join the international community in their efforts to mitigate fossil fuel emissions.
 Despite this, local autonomy under federalism has allowed certain states to implement strong environmental policies in adherence